dustinpfister/blog_posts/_posts/express-view.md

 </html>
 ```

-There is much more to write about when it comes to ejs, but I will not get into depth in ejs to much in this post as I have also wrote a post on using ejs with express, and I have also wrote another post on using ejs with just node.js by itself as well.
+There is much more to write about when it comes to ejs, but I will not get into depth in ejs to much in this post as I have also wrote a post on [using ejs with express](/2018/05/25/express-rendering-with-ejs), and I have also wrote another post on [using ejs with just node.js by itself](/2017/12/07/nodejs-ejs-javascript-templates/) as well.
+There are of course many other options when it comes to template langauges, I tend to prefer ejs but another option would be [pug](/2019/04/16/express-pug/).
 Still when this example is up and working it should help to give a general idea as to why ejs is useful compared to its serving static html assets.